 - We produce a quarterly newsletter.

-The main focus of our support groups is on social activites and we provide these in warm, relaxed and friendly environments.
-You could be taking part in arts and crafts, board games, table tennis, snooker, bowling, quiz's or just having a chat over a tea/coffee.
+The main focus of our support groups is on social activities and we provide these in warm, relaxed and friendly environments.
+You could be taking part in arts and crafts, board games, table tennis, snooker, bowling, a quiz or just having a chat over a tea/coffee.
 We sometimes provide an educational element to our groups where we may discuss a topic related to brain injury, for example brain fatigue.
 We sometimes invite guest speakers to deliver a talk/presentation to group members on a topic that is of interest to the group.